 3. In assessing the effectiveness of a cash flow hedge, an entity generally will need to consider the time value of money if significant in the circumstances.
 Considering the effect of the time value of money is especially important if the hedging instrument involves periodic cash settlements.
 An example of a situation in which an entity likely would reflect the time value of money is a tailing strategy with futures contracts.
 When using a tailing strategy, an entity adjusts the size or contract amount of futures contracts used in a hedge so that earnings (or expense) from reinvestment (or funding) of daily settlement gains (or losses) on the futures do not distort the results of the hedge.
 To assess offset of expected cash flows when a tailing strategy has been used, an entity could reflect the time value of money, perhaps by comparing the present value of the hedged forecasted cash flow with the results of the hedging instrument.

-4. Whether a hedging relationship qualifies as highly effective sometimes will be easy to assess.
-If the critical terms of the hedging instrument and of the entire hedged asset or liability (as opposed to selected cash flows) or hedged forecasted transaction are the same, the entity could conclude that changes in fair value or cash flows attributable to the risk being hedged are expected to completely offset at inception and on an ongoing basis.
-For example, an entity may assume that a hedge of a forecasted purchase of a commodity with a forward contract will be highly effective if:
+4. If the critical terms of the hedging instrument and of the hedged item or hedged forecasted transaction are the same, the entity could conclude that changes in fair value or cash flows attributable to the risk being hedged are expected to completely offset at inception and on an ongoing basis.
+For example, an entity may assume that a hedge of a forecasted purchase of a commodity with a forward contract will be perfectly effective if:

 a.
 The forward contract is for purchase of the same quantity of the same commodity at the same time and location as the hedged forecasted purchase.